temporenc/temporenc/README.rst

 * **Sortable**

-  *Temporenc* values of the same *type* (such as date/time without timezone) can be sorted using normal lexicographical sorting routines on the encoded byte strings, with earlier dates sorting first, and with missing values sorting last.
+  *Temporenc* values of the same *type* (such as date/time without time zone) can be sorted using normal lexicographical sorting routines on the encoded byte strings, with earlier dates sorting first, and with missing values sorting last.
 Among other benefits, this makes *temporenc* values very suited for use as (partial) keys in key/value stores.

 * **Time zone support**